PaulaScholz/ApnsSample/README.md

 ![Select AppID](docimages/SelectAppID.png "Select App ID")

 Select the certificates to include in the provisioning profile.
-To use this profile to install an app, the certificate the **iOS Development Certificate** the app was signed with must be included.
+To use this profile to install an app, the **iOS Development Certificate** the app was signed with must be included.
 If you can't remember which one you used, just select them all, and press **Continue**.

 Select the test devices you wish to include in this **Provisioning Profile**.
 To install an app signed with this profile on a device, the device must be included.
 Select your devices and press **Continue**.